Take these aluminum foil hacks because you never know when they could be handy around your home or in a survival situation!

 If you want to sharpen a dull pair of scissors, you can rub its blades in a thick piece of aluminum foil against both sides of the blade for about two to three minutes.
 After doing so, you can now use your scissors easily.

-You can also do this trick with other blades like your survival knife, but you’ll be needing a thicker aluminum foil.
+You can also do this trick with other blades like your survival knife, but you'll need thicker aluminum foil.
 Make sure to be extra careful as you might cut yourself.

 Watch this video from 2 Brother's Adventure for more aluminum foil hacks: